 You may already have an idea in mind about what you want your poster to look like, but you shouldn’t forget your audience.
 Even if you love your design, it may not look appealing to the people you’re trying to attract.

-Movie posters will be designed a lot differently than event posters, so you need to take your audience’s preferences into consideration when you’re making design decisions.
+Movie posters will be designed a lot differently than event posters, so you need to consider your audience’s preferences when making design decisions.

-Whatever you do, don’t pick colours that don’t complement each other nicely.
-You need to use colours that have the right contrast or they’ll make the text visibly difficult to read.
+Whatever you do, don’t pick colours that complement each other nicely.
+You need to use colours that have the proper contrast, or they’ll make the text visibly challenging to read.

-Typography is another area you need to pay special attention to.
-Everything from the text size to the font and placement matters.
-If you’re going for a modern look, then you need to pick a cool and clean font like sans serif and get your message across.
+Typography is another area you need to pay special attention to—everything from the text size to the font and placement matters.
+If you’re going for a modern look, you need to pick an excellent and clean font like sans serif and get your message across.

-If you’re trying to advertise for a fun and upbeat event, then experiment with other fonts to get the desired effect.
-The layout of your text is also important because you need to make sure the readers have their eyes on your call-to-action and other important information.
+If you’re trying to advertise for a fun and festive event, experiment with other fonts to get the desired effect.
+The layout of your text is also crucial because you need to make sure the readers have their eyes on your call-to-action and other important information.

-When designing a poster, you need to keep in mind that your message is the main focal point in your poster and isn’t hiding between images or other text.
+When designing a poster, you need to remember that your message is the main focal point in your sign and isn’t hiding between images or other text.
 It should be placed in such a way that it’s impossible to miss.

-A good poster will get people to take the right action, whether it’s to attend a concert or watch an upcoming movie.
-You need to pull out all the stops while designing your poster to get noticed by your audience.
+A good poster will get people to take the right action, whether attending a concert or watching an upcoming movie.
+It would help if you pulled out all the stops while designing your poster to get noticed by your audience.